2014-2015: PhD Candidate, Indigenous Studies, Research emphasis, U. of Alaska Fairbanks

 1988: Bachelor’s of Elementary Education, Natural Sciences emphasis, U. of Alaska Juneau

 Alberta started teaching at UAS in the fall of 2010.
-Prior to UAS, she was teaching in Montgomery County Public Schools in Maryland, while teaching for UAS as an adjunct faculty professor.
-Before the metro DC grand experience, she retired from twenty years of teaching, coaching, then coordinating various federal Native education grants with the Juneau School District.
+Prior to UAS, she was teaching in Montgomery County Public Schools (Maryland), while teaching for UAS as an adjunct faculty professor.
+Before the metro DC experience, she retired from the Juneau School District.
+She spent 20 years teaching and coaching various middle school sports.
+She spent her last 3.5 years in public school coordinating various large federal Native education grants.
+Alberta also spent many summers designing and coordinating western science and Native ways of knowing camps for secondary students.

-She greatly enjoys her doctoral program, as she is conducting research on current Alaska Native PhD graduates and influential factors that helped them attain there degree.
+She greatly enjoys her doctoral program, as she is in the final phases of her research.
+Her Ph.D. dissertation research topic is entitled, Alaska Native Scholars: A Mixed-Methods Investigation of Factors Influencing Ph.D.
+Atttainment.
 She is Tsimshian (killer whale phratry), Alutiiq, Hispanic, Russian, German, and Swedish.